chinmay-sawant/GO_FHIR_DEMO/README.md

 - Makefile for common development tasks
 - Environment-based configuration with `.env` file support
 - JSONB storage for efficient FHIR data querying
+- HTTP client with timeout and error handling for external FHIR servers
 - Comprehensive error handling and validation
 - Production-ready logging and monitoring